plone/plone.restapi/docs/source/endpoints/relations.md

 ## Creating relations

-Relations can be created by providing a list of: source, target, and name of the relation.
+Relations can be created by providing a list of the source, target, and name of the relation.
-Source and target can be UID or path.
+The source and target must be either a UID or path.

 If the relation is based on a `RelationChoice` or `RelationList` field of the source object, the value of the field is created or updated accordingly.